 - Download and review the Self Study Guide and ask: are we ready?

-- If yes, download and submit the application form, along with $1,000 fee.
+- If yes, submit the Application form, along with non-refundable application $1,000 fee.

-- Date identified in collaboration with NNPRFTC for on site visit, approximately 7.5 months from date of application submission.
+- Determine date for on site visit, approximately 7 months from date of application submission.

-- Schedule calls with NNPRFTC office to monitor progress towards completion of self study.
+- Schedule technical support calls with NNPRFTC office to monitor progress towards completion of self study.

 - Full accreditation fee of $10,000 must be paid in full prior to site visit.